Virginia Raggi

 Virginia Elena Raggi (/it/; born 18 July 1978) is an Italian lawyer and politician who served as Mayor of Rome from 2016 to 2021.
 A member of the anti-establishment Five Star Movement (M5S), Raggi was first elected to the Rome city council in 2013.
-Raggi led her party to victory in 2016 municipal election, becoming the first woman and first M5S member elected mayor of Rome.
-Following the M5S' defeat in the 2021 Rome municipal election, Raggi left office as mayor.
+Raggi led her party to victory in the 2016 municipal election, becoming the first woman and first M5S member elected mayor of Rome.
+Following the defeat of the M5S in the 2021 Rome municipal election, Raggi left office as mayor.

 Background

 Raggi was born and raised in the Appio-Latino quarter of Rome, and studied law at the Roma Tre University, specialising in judicial and extrajudicial civil law.
 Despite not having any prior political experience, she credits the birth of her son for sparking her involvement in politics.
 She was previously a member of local neighborhood boards before joining the Five Star Movement for Rome district XIV in 2011.
 At the time of her election Raggi lived with her family in Ottavia in Northern Rome.
 She is married to fellow M5S member Andrea Severini with whom she has one child, born in 2009.

-Rome City Council and 2016 election
+Rome City Council and the 2016 election

 In the 2013 municipal election, Raggi was one of four members of the Five Star Movement elected to Rome city council.

 The maximum term of office lasts five years, but the resignation of mayor Ignazio Marino (a member of the Democratic Party) triggered early elections; Marino was ousted from office after more than half the city's councillors stepped down.

 Raggi won the closed primary (against Marcello De Vito — the party's 2013 nominee to the office of mayor — and other minor candidates) in preparation for the upcoming June 2016 Rome municipal early election.
 Described by The Economist as "a talented debater", Raggi is the first female mayor of the city.
-She "promised to fight corruption and bring back Rome's splendor a year after a wide-reaching scandal exposed criminal infiltration in city bidding contracts". and opposed the Rome bid for the 2024 Summer Olympics arguing that the city was in a "delicate moment" pointing out the spiralling deficits in Olympic cities.
+She "promised to fight corruption and bring back Rome's splendor a year after a wide-reaching scandal exposed criminal infiltration in city bidding contracts".
+Raggi opposed the Rome bid for the 2024 Summer Olympics arguing that the city was in a "delicate moment" pointing out the spiralling deficits in Olympic cities.

 Raggi and her party (Five Star Movement, M5S) came in first place in the first round of voting (5 June 2016) in the Rome mayoral election, garnering over 35 percent of the vote.
 In the second round of voting (19 June 2016), Raggi opposed Roberto Giachetti, a member of the Democratic Party (PD) and Vice President of the Chamber of Deputies in the XVII Legislature, who obtained over 24 percent of the vote in first round.
-Raggi won the second round with the 67.2 percent of or slightly over 770,000 votes; she is the first woman and the first member of M5S to hold the office of Mayor of Rome.
+Raggi won the second round with 67.2 percent of or slightly over 770,000 votes; she is the first woman and the first member of M5S to hold the office of Mayor of Rome.